Found 3 results tagged with 'plants'

 June 30, 2020

 Clone or duplicate plants by dividing.
-May also be useful to reinvigorate or restart aging plants.
+May also be useful to reinvigorate or restart ageing plants.

 The exact process will differ for each species but generally involves digging up part or all of the plant, carefully separating or cutting rooted sections before removing most of the leaf surface area and replanting in new locations.
 Post care includes watering and weeding as required.